HomeLatest NewsEnterprise ITDeque Systems partners Microsoft to expand Open Source accessibility tools

 Preferred Source of Google

-Accessibility software company Deque Systems said that is working with Microsoft to add Windows platform support to the axe accessibility rules engine.
+Accessibility software company said that it is working with Microsoft to add Windows platform support to the axe accessibility rules engine.

 Axe has the world’s most widely deployed Web accessibility rules engine, currently deployed to 25 million devices.
 Microsoft’s new and significant Windows contributions to axe extend this widely adopted de facto Web accessibility ruleset standard.